Home Appraisal Checklist

 A VA loan is provided by private lenders and is designed to help service members, veterans and surviving spouses with the purchase of a home.
 VA guarantees a portion of the loan, which enables the lender to provide more favorable terms for the buyer.

-These are some specific things looked at when buyers are securing a VA loan:
+These are some specific things looked at during the appraisal process for VA loans:

 • Secure foundation